 The Level 3 Certificate in Forest School Leaders

 The qualification is the only recognised qualification you can do to deliver Forest School sessions according to the Forest School Association (FSA).
-The qualification we delivery is certified by the Open College Network, with a total qualification time of 180 hours.
+The qualification we delivery is certified by the Open College Network West Midlands and now also with ITC First, with a total qualification time of 180 hours.
 The FSA state that this is amount of time necessary to endorse the qualification.
 Not all courses are endorsed by the FSA.

 This qualification offers learners the chance to carry out practical skills in a woodland environment.
 Learners will increase their skills to support children and young people to develop emotional literacy and team work skills while working in an outdoor environment.
 On achievement of this qualification, learners will become a Forest School Leader, within which students will: